-In our podcast episode, PwC Canada's Rob Coard, CPA, CA speaks to Aaron Aerts, CPABC's economist, about PwC's recent report on emerging consumer trends for the 2021 holiday season.
+In this podcast episode, PwC Canada's Rob Coard, CPA, CA, speaks to CPABC's economist, Aaron Aerts, about PwC's recent report on emerging consumer trends for the 2021 holiday season..
 Part of our Coffee Chats with CPABC podcast series.

 The report also highlights how consumers have shifted who they intend to spend on and their priorities, including a continued decline in travel intentions.
 Finally, the report provides some ideas on how retailers can capitalize on emerging demands to attract customers, including focusing on ways consumers want to shop, the growing buy-local mentality, and sustainable business practices.